Armenia–Denmark relations

 Current and historical relations exist between Armenia and Denmark.
 Armenia has an embassy in Copenhagen, and Denmark is represented in Armenia, through its embassy in Kyiv, Ukraine.
 Diplomatic relations were established on 14 January 1992.
-The current Armenian Ambassador to Denmark is Hrachya Aghajanyan.
 In 2008, the Armenian Foreign Minister Eduard Nalbandyan called the relations between Armenia and Denmark "friendly" and "highly appreciating".
-In 2013 Amstream was founded as an independent non-political and non-profit organization in order to initiate means of collaboration and partnerships between Armenia and Scandinavia within business, education and culture.
+In 2013, Amstream was founded as an independent non-political and non-profit organization in order to initiate means of collaboration and partnerships between Armenia and Scandinavia within business, education and culture.
+Both countries are members of the Council of Europe.

 History

 Mercantile relations between Armenia and Denmark date back to 1568, when Armenian traveler and writer Pirzade Ghap'anets'i visited Denmark.

 1800s

 During the Hamidian massacres against the Armenian civilians, the government of Denmark condemned the massacres, and sharply protested against the Ottoman Empire.
 The famous Danish scholar and critic Georg Brandes commented on the massacres and wrote a book about the Armenians in 1903.